 If you aren’t sure of the differences between, for instance, an industrial scale vs. a commercial scale, keep reading to learn how you can make choosing the right scale much easier.

-If you need to weigh heavy products or large loads — like you often do in industrial settings like construction sites or farms — you should use an industrial scale.
+If you need to weigh heavy products or large loads — like you often do in industrial settings like construction sites or farms — you should use an industrial scale, also sometimes called a manufacturing scale.
 In these fields dealing with heavy-duty products, like those used in manufacturing, scales are usually specially designed to resist moisture and impact.

 There are many different types of industrial scales, depending on your need.
 Some common types you might use include:

-- Floor scales: These are built into the floor, making them best for heavy-duty loads, oversized objects, or other items that would be hard to load onto a regular scale.
+- Floor scales: These are built to sit low on the floor, making them best for heavy-duty loads, oversized objects, or other items that would be hard to load onto a regular scale.
 For instance, they are often used in agriculture to weigh totes and seed-treating applications or in retail to load and weigh stock pallets quickly and easily.

 - Bench scales: These are compact scales mainly intended for use on a plain surface like a workbench or tabletop to weigh large objects like boxes in warehouses and other industrial environments.
 They can be used in dry or wet working environments, depending on the materials they’re made from.